 In orchards or regions where bacterial spot is not severe and leaf curl is not a problem, sprays for bacterial spot can be started at 1 to 5% bud swell.
 The need for subsequent applications and the interval between applications after this delayed dormant application depend on the frequency of rainfall, high humidity and heavy dew.
 When rainfall occurs at least weekly, additional sprays should be applied.
-During periods without rain, use caution, as multiple copper applications without rain may result in greater than expected phytotoxicity when moisture occurs.
-Note that some products have restrictions for frequency of applications.
+Some materials have a restricted application interval of usually 5 or 7 days.
+During periods without rain, use caution, as multiple copper applications without rain may result in greater than expected phytotoxicity due to the accumulation of copper and solubization when moisture occurs.

-The bacterial spot pathogen (Xanthomonas arboricola pv. pruni) is sensitive to copper.
+Currently the bacterial spot pathogen (Xanthomonas arboricola pv. pruni) has not been shown to have reduced sensitivity to copper.
 Copper's bactericidal activity is expressed by its "free" or "ionic" state.
 In nature, copper is almost always combined with other elements or minerals.
-Ionic copper is very reactive, it kills bacteria; however, ionic copper is also phytotoxic.
+Ionic copper is very reactive, and it kills bacteria; however, ionic copper is also phytotoxic.
 The amount of ionic copper in solution is greatly influenced by pH.
 More acidic (pH below 7.0) solutions have more ionic copper, making them more bactericidal, but also more phytotoxic.
 In contrast, the more basic (pH greater than 7.0) solutions have less ionic copper, are less bactericidal and are less inclined to phytotoxicity.
 The goal is to achieve a balance between these two extremes.

 Copper-containing materials are key bacterial-spot management materials on peaches.
-Peaches can be very sensitive to copper, and if improperly used, coppers can cause serious phytotoxicity.
+Peach foliage can be very sensitive to copper, and if improperly used, coppers can cause serious phytotoxicity and unacceptable defoliation.
 Always use the correct rate of copper, and be sure sprayers are correctly calibrated.
 Copper recommendations are based on 100 gallons of final mix applied as complete sprays (both sides of each tree row).
 Reducing the volumes of copper-containing sprays should be done with caution.
 If you reduce spray volumes and the amount of chemical used remains constant, the chemical concentration increases and with it the risk of phytotoxicity.
 As volume increases above 100 gal/acre, concentration may decline to ineffective rates.
 Do not go below 60 gallons/acre.
 Phytotoxicity is more likely to occur when conditions are slow drying (more than 20 minutes) and cool (less than 55°F) or from excessive copper accumulation on the tree (no rain between applications).
 Injury is usually to leaves in the form of reddish-yellow discoloration, shot-holes and defoliation.
 When copper sprays have been used previously, always inspect the trees for copper injury and try to determine whether an additional copper application may cause unacceptable injury.
 Some leaf phytotoxicity should be expected if an effective bactericidal amount of copper is being used.
 Growers should determine when copper injury exceeds the benefit.
 The rate of copper may need to be reduced or oxytetracycline used instead.

 Many copper-containing fungicide/bactericide products and formulations are labeled.
-The amount of "metallic (elemental) copper equivalent (MCE)" which is the potential active ingredient (a.i.) of these products ranges from 8% to 75%.
+The amount of "metallic (elemental) copper equivalent (MCE)", which is the potential active (antibacterial) ingredient (a.i.) of these products ranges from 8% to 75% MCE.
 Thus, the amount of formulated product recommended per acre varies greatly.
 Also, as formulations of copper are improved for better mixing in the spray-tank and for more uniform distribution and re-distribution over the plant surfaces, less formulated material may be required to provide similar bacterial spot control.
 Some copper formulations may be tank-mixed with superior oil when application takes place before bud break.
+Check label for information.